fullsmartdev/React-redux-links/redux-architecture.md

 - **When to Define Action Creators in Redux**
   https://daveceddia.com/redux-action-creators/
-  An excellent overview of why action creators exist, why theyâ€™re worth using, and when you can skip them
+  An excellent overview of why action creators exist, why they’re worth using, and when you can skip them

 - **React Redux Design Lessons Learned**
   http://www.jeremyzerr.com/sites/default/files/React-Redux-Design-Lessons-Learned.pdf